Ivaylo-Georgiev/Ascii-Sciinema/README.md

 ## Features

+### ASCII Video Conversion
+The idea behind the conversion algorithm from images to ASCII art is the following:
+ * Split the image into groups of pixels
+ * Extract the RGB color of each pixel
+ * Represent each color as an integer.
+RGB supports 256 * 256 * 256 = 16,777,216 different colors
+ * The total number of supported colors is split into color groups, since the ASCII table contains 128 symbols and is impossible to map each color to a distinct symbol
+ * Map every color group to a corresponding symbol from the ASCII table

+In order to transform a regular video to an ASCII video, the algorithm must be applied on each frame from the original video.
+After every single frame is converted, the video is rendered by displaying the ASCII images sequentially.

 ### Configurability
 The configurations for the player can be found under `www_14ed_prj/js/display-properties.json`.
 There, the following properties can be configured:
 * `scale`